-I was lying on the same couch I had been on for 7 days when I leapt up to avoid the shattering of glass from what had to be my bay window.
+I was lying on the same couch I had been on for 7 days when I leapt up to avoid the shattering of glass from what had to be my bay window breaking.
 I ran out the front to catch the offender who obviously threw a brick or stone through the glass.
 Nobody.
 I inspected the damage.
 No damage.
-I spent a good hour searching for any evidence of any shattering.
+I spent a good hour searching for any evidence of any shattering anywhere around the house.
 Nothing.

 Then I got a call.

 I had been flown home from work the previous week from the remote site I worked on, deemed as non-essential staff, whilst the company used my accommodation for the executive team visiting.
 This was a week after I approached the whistleblower hotline to ask for assistance on behalf of a teenager who was under racial attack from co-workers.
 He came to me in tears, I helped.
 Confidence was broken and the retaliation was brutal.